 Has the child/young person been held before?
-Yes/No A child/young person should have an individual plan clearly detailing reactive strategies and physical intervention approaches if they have been involved in physical interventions on more than one occasion.
-Does the individual support plan need to be reviewed as a result of this incident?
+Yes/No A child/young person should have an individual plan clearly detailing reactive strategies of approaches if they have been involved in physical interventions on more than one occasion Does the individual support plan need to be reviewed as a result of this incident?
 Yes/No Does the risk assessment need to be reviewed as a result of this incident?
-Yes/No If yes, who will action and when? (less than four weeks) Who was the incident reported to, and when?
-Was there any medical intervention needed?
-Yes/No
+Yes/No If yes, who will action and when? (less than four weeks)